zendesk/go-httpclerk/README.md

-go-http-logger
+go-request-logger
 ==============

-A simple HTTP Logger for Go supporting multiple log destinations and formatters.
+A simple HTTP request logger for Go supporting multiple log destinations and formatters.